libp2p/specs/ambient-peer/README.md

 3. **Anything Web:** If a peer connects over `/webrtc`, `/webrtc-direct`, `/webtransport` or `/ws`, chances are they are a browser node.
    As such, nodes MAY assume that any peer record with one of these is useful.
 4. **IPv4 & IPv6**: Nodes MAY assume that the requesting peer is capable of dialing either version of IP, regardless of which one was used to make the connection.

+### Separating networks

+Libp2p is used across a range of networks and many of them may not actually have a useful overlap in compatible protocols.
+To avoid sharing addresses of peers that don't support useful protocols, implementations SHOULD allow configuration of the protocol identifier.
+For example, instead of `/libp2p/ambient-peers` a node may use `/my-cool-p2p-network/ambient-peers`.

 ## Prior art